HeraKumi/Hera-Anime-Dl/README.md

 * Step 3: Installing the dependencies needed for hera-anime-dl to work `npm I -s`

-* Step 4: Running the app, cd or open the folder called main and run `node main.js` and if all has gone well you be greeted with a welcome and questions, if not feel free to create a ticket issue on GitHub or by click [this](https://github.com/HeraKumi/Hera-anime-dl/issues) and creating an issue
+* Step 4: Running the app, cd or open the folder called main and run `node main.js` and if all has gone well you should be greeted with a welcome and questions, if not feel free to create a ticket issue on GitHub or by click [this](https://github.com/HeraKumi/Hera-anime-dl/issues) and creating an issue

 # Basic Usage
 `node main.js` this command should run the app, If not you should report the problem to the dev [here](https://github.com/HeraKumi/Hera-anime-dl/issues).

-You should now see a question asking you what anime you want to download, Choose a name for the anime you want to get a downlink from and press enter.
-Thus by pressing enter, you should see a new question asking you to input an episode number, so input an episode number.
-Now that part is done, now waiting a few seconds you should see something an output like this
+You should now see a question asking you what anime you want to download, Choose a name for the anime you want to get a downlink for and press enter.
+Thus by pressing enter, you should see a new question asking you to input an episode number, so enter an episode number.
+Now that part is done, you should now wait a few seconds, after waiting you should see an output like this
 ```
 {
   title: 'One Piece',